Question: To whom does Code of Student Conduct apply and when does it apply?

 Response: The Family Educational Rights and Privacy Act (FERPA) makes a student's disciplinary file part of the educational record.
 Student Conduct & Discipline will not release or permit access to your disciplinary file except as otherwise permitted by law or a court order and/or with your authorization.
 However, disciplinary records may also be shared with other members of the CCSF community with a legitimate need to know.

-You may be asked or required to complete StudentPDF Removed form in order for us to speak with individuals who are assisting or advocating for you.
+You may be asked or required to complete FERPA waiver form in order for us to speak with individuals who are assisting or advocating for you.

-You may obtain a copy of your disciplinary file.
-Send a written request for a copy of the disciplinary file to Student Conduct & Discipline and a copy of your file will be sent to you via mail.
+You may obtain a copy of your disciplinary file by contact the Office of Student Conduct and Discipline.
 However, identifying information (e.g., names, pictures and contact information) kept in your file or in any documentation will not be disclosed or will be obscured.